sap-tutorials/Tutorials/tutorials/hxe-ua-download-vm/hxe-ua-download-vm.md

 [ACCORDION-BEGIN [Step 5: ]((Optional) Download optional installation packages.)]

-You can download optional installation packages now (before your server is running), but note that you will need to transfer the installation files to your VM once downloaded.
-Transfer instructions vary depending on your hypervisor, and are not included in this documentation.
+Skip to the next step unless you are an advanced user.

 > Note:
-> SAP recommends you wait until your server is installed and running, and then download optional installation packages using the server's built-in Download Manager (console mode).
-This latter method is faster and more efficient.
+> SAP recommends beginners complete the installation process first, and then download optional installation packages **after** your server is installed and running.
+Downloading packages after installation is faster and easier, and uses the server's built-in Download Manager (console mode).
+You will be asked to follow the [Install Optional Packages](https://www.sap.com/developer/tutorials/hxe-ua-packages-vm-xsa.html) tutorial later in the installation workflow, once your server is installed and running.
 >
 >

+If you choose to download optional installation packages now (before your server is running), note that you will need to transfer the installation files to your VM once downloaded.
+Transfer instructions vary depending on your hypervisor, and are not included in this documentation.

 > Note:
 > Concerned about memory?
 The memory consumption of each additional package is listed in the [SAP HANA 2.0, express edition Sizing Guide (Virtual Machine Method)](https://help.sap.com/viewer/9e4243e92f244537b2164a57a405a9fd).